 You manage your own case on a day-to-day basis, taking advice as and when you need it.
 The more proactive you are, the lower your legal costs will be.
 You have absolute certainty about your legal fees.
 Each stage of the barrister’s work is agreed in advance and in writing.

 Some examples of work barristers can do on your behalf:

 Barristers provide legal advice on the merits of your case, represent you at court and help you with the next steps.
 They draft letters, position statements and witness statements in child arrangement cases.
 In financial proceedings, they draft the statement of issues, questionnaires, chronologies, schedules of assets and case summaries.

 Barristers cannot issue proceedings or issue any applications.
 They can prepare them for you and you can email them to the court.
-Barristers cannot instruct an expert witness on your behalf although they can advise you on the choice of a suitable expert and they can draft a letter of instruction which you can then send to the expert as a letter from you.
-Barristers cannot take responsibility for the handling of clients’ affairs or to handle clients’ money.
-For more information about public access Barristers visit www.barcouncil.org.uk
+Barristers cannot instruct an expert witness on your behalf although they can advise you on the choice of a suitable expert and they can draft a letter of instruction, which you can then send to the expert as a letter from you.
+Barristers cannot take responsibility for the handling of clients’ affairs or of clients’ money.
+For more information about public access barristers visit www.barcouncil.org.uk

 You will be fully supported and in control of your case at every stage.